3 hours of an interview decides your next 1-3 years of living.

 BONUS #2: A system of how to negotiate a job offer to get the best deal.

-✔︎ Personal list of job boards (included in the book)
+✔️ Personal list of 30+ resources where you can find a job (included in the book)

 Good question, here is the plan: